Trip Switch

-"Trip Switch" is a song by British alternative rock band Nothing but Thieves.
+"Trip Switch" is a song by English alternative rock band Nothing but Thieves.
 It was produced by Julian Emery and was released as a single from the band's self-titled album on 18 June 2015.
 It topped the Billboard Alternative Songs chart in 2016.
+The song was also used in the video game FIFA 16.

 Background and composition

-According to the main composer of the song, guitarist Joe Brown, the lyrics are a social comment on the modern world.
-Also the song served as an inspiration for the album art.
+According to guitarist Joe Langridge-Brown, the lyrics are a comment on the modern world's reliance on digital communication and how lost people would be without Wi-Fi or electricity.
+Also, the song served as an inspiration for the album art.

 Music video

 The official music video was released on 1 July 2015.